Prabhakar-Naik/senior-java-developer/README.md

 Ehcache: Choose Ehcache if you need a Java-based caching solution with flexible storage options and integration with Hibernate.

 # 14. Zookeeper for Distributed Coordination.
+In a distributed system, where multiple processes or nodes work together, coordinating their actions is crucial.
+Apache ZooKeeper is a powerful tool that provides essential services for distributed coordination.

+<h2>1.
+What is ZooKeeper?</h2>
+ZooKeeper is an open-source, distributed coordination service.
+It provides a centralized repository for managing configuration information, naming, providing distributed synchronization, and group services.
+ZooKeeper simplifies the development of distributed applications by handling many of the complexities of coordination.

+<h2>2.
+Key Features and Concepts</h2>
+Hierarchical Data Model: ZooKeeper uses a hierarchical namespace, similar to a file system, to organize data.
+The nodes in this namespace are called znodes.<br>
+Znodes: Can store data and have associated metadata.
+Znodes can be either:<br>
+Persistent: Remain in ZooKeeper until explicitly deleted.<br>
+Ephemeral: Exist as long as the client that created them is connected to ZooKeeper.
+They are automatically deleted when the client disconnects.<br>
+Sequential: A unique, monotonically increasing number is appended to the znode name.<br>
+Watches: Clients can set watches on znodes.
+When a znode's data changes, all clients that have set a watch on that znode receive a notification.
+This allows for efficient event-based coordination.<br>
+Sessions: Clients connect to ZooKeeper servers and establish sessions.
+Session timeouts are used to detect client failures.
+Ephemeral znodes are tied to client sessions.<br>
+ZooKeeper Ensemble: A ZooKeeper cluster is called an ensemble.
+An ensemble consists of multiple ZooKeeper servers, typically an odd number (e.g., 3 or 5), to ensure fault tolerance.<br>
+Leader Election: In a ZooKeeper ensemble, one server is elected as the leader.
+The leader handles write requests, while the other servers, called followers, handle read requests and replicate data.<br>
+ZooKeeper uses a consensus algorithm (ZAB - ZooKeeper Atomic Broadcast) to ensure that all servers agree on the state of the data.<br>
+Atomicity: All ZooKeeper operations are atomic.
+A write operation either succeeds completely or fails.
+There are no partial updates.<br>
+Sequential Consistency: Updates from a client are applied in the order they were sent.
+<h2>3.
+Core Services Provided by ZooKeeper</h2>
+ZooKeeper offers a set of essential services that distributed applications can use to coordinate their activities:<br>
+Configuration Management: ZooKeeper can store and distribute configuration information across a distributed system.
+When configuration changes, updates can be propagated to all nodes in the system in a timely and consistent manner.<br>
+Naming Service: ZooKeeper provides a distributed naming service, similar to a DNS, that allows clients to look up resources by name.<br>
+Distributed Synchronization: ZooKeeper provides various synchronization primitives, such as:<br>
+Locks: Distributed locks can be implemented using ephemeral and sequential znodes.
+This ensures that only one client can access a shared resource at a time.<br>
+Barriers: Barriers can be used to ensure that all processes in a group have reached a certain point before proceeding.<br>
+Counters: Sequential znodes can be used to implement distributed counters.<br>
+Group Membership: ZooKeeper can be used to manage group membership.
+Clients can create ephemeral znodes to indicate their presence in a group.
+If a client fails, its ephemeral znode is automatically deleted, and other clients are notified.<br>
+Leader Election: ZooKeeper can be used to elect a leader among a group of processes.
+This is essential for coordinating distributed tasks and ensuring fault tolerance.
+<h2>4.
+How ZooKeeper Works</h2>
+Client Connection: A client connects to a ZooKeeper ensemble and establishes a session.
+<h3>Request Handling:</h3>
+Read requests: Can be handled by any server in the ensemble.<br>
+Write requests: Are forwarded to the leader.<br>
+ZAB Protocol: The leader uses the ZAB protocol to broadcast write requests to the followers.
+The followers acknowledge the writes.<br>
+Consensus: Once a majority of the servers (a quorum) have acknowledged the write, the leader commits the change.<br>
+Replication: The committed change is replicated to all servers in the ensemble.<br>
+Response: The leader sends a response to the client.
+<h2>5.
+Use Cases</h2>
+ZooKeeper is used in a wide range of distributed systems, including:<br>
+Apache Hadoop: ZooKeeper is used to coordinate the NameNode and DataNodes in HDFS and the ResourceManager and NodeManagers in YARN.<br>
+Apache Kafka: ZooKeeper is used to manage the brokers, topics, and partitions in a Kafka cluster.<br>
+Apache Cassandra: ZooKeeper is used to manage cluster membership and coordinate various operations in Cassandra.<br>
+Service Discovery: ZooKeeper can be used to implement service discovery, allowing services to register themselves and clients to discover available services.<br>
+Distributed Databases: ZooKeeper is used in distributed databases like HBase to coordinate servers, manage metadata, and ensure consistency.

 # 15. Consensus Algorithms (Paxos, Raft).